Home Work Enabling environment Regulatory harmonisation for registration of veterinary products

 • Improving the efficiency and sustainability of the EAC MRP.

-the East African Community Mutual Recognition Procedure (MRP)
+The East African Community Mutual Recognition Procedure (MRP)

 Availability of quality, safe and efficacious veterinary medicines in countries for use by livestock keepers depends on a reliable system of registration.
-In sub Saharan Africa, the process of registration is often unpredictable, lengthy, resource-intensive and a key barrier to investment by the private sector.
+In sub-Saharan Africa, the process of registration is often unpredictable, lengthy, resource-intensive and a key barrier to investment by the private sector.

 1. New product applications: When an applicant wishes to obtain a marketing authorisation for a new product in more than one Partner State simultaneously.